Shopify/quilt/packages/dates/README.md

 ### `getDateTimeParts`

-Takes in a date string and an optional time zone parameter.
-Returns an object with functions to get the year, month, day, weekday, hour, minute and second of the provided date string.
+Takes in a date object and an optional time zone string parameter.
+Returns an object with functions to get the year, month, day, weekday, hour, minute and second of the provided date.

 ```ts
 import {getDateTimeParts} from '@shopify/dates';